yutyan-ng/social_media_mental_health_effects/README.md

 ## 💻 Usage

-Download the Tableau workbook that contains the final interactive model and launch it on either Tableau Public or the software itself.
+Download the Tableau workbook, Effects of Social Media Usage Model.twbx, which contains the final interactive model and launch it on either Tableau Public or the software itself.

 ### Navigating the Workbook